Cello Concerto

 Also available: version for cello and piano quintet arranged by the composer

-Subscription premiere 15 August 2019 at Esplanade Concert Hall, Singapore, by Jian Wang, solo cello, and the Singapore Symphony Orchestra conducted by Jessica Cottis
+PREMIERE 2 July 2018 at Hangzhou Grand Theatre, Hangzhou, China, by Jian Wang and the Hangzhou Philharmonic conducted by Yang Yang.
+Subscription premiere: 15 August 2019 at Esplanade Concert Hall, Singapore, by Jian Wang and the Singapore Symphony Orchestra conducted by Jessica Cottis

 Watch